dribnet/purvs/README.md

 ## PS2 MDDN 242 2018 Colours

-I tested out another idea, but this time I played around with the opacity.
-I gave both arcs a fill and made them both transparent slightly.
-Then for the stroke I made the out transparent and the inner solid.
-I think that the dark grey stroke on the inner arc is a bit harsh and stands out too much.
-I like the transparency on the outer arc stroke I think it looks pretty interesting.
-So far out of all of them I like this one and the black and white on the best.
+I tested out some more colour this time instead of just white and grey I figured that it would look more interesting if it has a splash more colour.
+With this I like it better because it isn't just plain, it still is but it is more exciting than before.
+I think with the fill and opacity I will keep it this way because I like the look of it better.
+As for the animation I left it as it is because I liked the latest version of the animation tests I made a few commits ago.
+As for anything I might add I'm not sure I will but I will think about it.
+Next I will add in the exhibition to the code and see how it turns out.
+For names I was thinking of Crescent.

 pos2x this draws the x position of the first point